 Part, or all of the Bioscience Entry course for postgraduates may be recommended to applicants who hold:

-- a first science degree that did not cover any, or all of the four components of this course
+- a first science degree that did not cover any, or a some of the four components of this course

 - a first science degree in one or more of the four components but might require a refresher